marukun712/aikyo/docs/src/content/docs/api/companion-agent-en.md

 **Returns:**

 - `string`: Tool execution instruction (e.g., "Introduce yourself.
-Use the tool to respond.") or `"failed"` if event execution fails.
+Use the tool to respond.") or `"failed"` if event execution fails

 **Process Flow:**

-1. In Workflow's `evaluateStep`, the LLM evaluates the `params` schema.
+1. In Workflow's `evaluateStep`, the LLM evaluates the `params` schema
-2. In `runStep`, the CEL expression is checked based on the condition.
+2. In `runStep`, checks conditions are evaluated based on CEL expressions
-3. Concatenates and returns the `instruction` for the matched condition.
+3. Concatenates and returns the `instruction` of the matched condition

 ### generateState()

-Generates the companion's state (State) based on the entire conversation history.
+Generates the companion's state (State) based on the complete conversation history.

 ```typescript
 async generateState(): Promise<State>